 - financial risk management (including in relation to treasury, interest rates, currency, liquidity, financial instruments, maturity of financial liabilities, interest rate and currency sensitivity analyses).

-- Monitor the integrity and effectiveness of the Group's system of internal control relating to financial reporting and make recommendations to the Board;
+- Monitor the integrity and effectiveness of the Group’s system of internal control and risk management relating to financial matters; including reviewing the Group’s procedures for detecting fraud and controls for preventing bribery;

-- Review, together with the Risk & Security Committee, the proposed statement on the directors' review of the group's system of internal control prior to endorsement by the Board; and
+- Review the evidence and reports supporting the proposed statement on the directors’ review of the group’s system of internal control and risk management prior to endorsement by the Board; and

 - Oversee all aspects of the work of Internal Audit, with the Audit Committee being the primary reporting line for internal audit;